csmith49/motifs/README.md

 make
 ```

-This produces a set of utility scripts in the `./scripts` directory, and a general synthesis executable in the form of `./gr`.
+This produces a set of utility scripts in the `./scripts` directory, and a general synthesis executable in the form of `./synthesize`.

 ### Docker Installation

 To improve portability, some infrastructure for running the code in a Docker container is provided.
-To build the docker image, simply navigate to this directory and run `docker build -t gr .`.
+To build the docker image, simply navigate to this directory and run `docker build -t synthesize .`.

 ## Usage